Herman Nohl: German youth movement

-World War I
+World War I and after

-In the summer of 1915, Herman Nohl was conscripted into the army as a Landsturm and stationed in a barracks in Weimar.
+Nohl was conscripted into the army in the summer of 1915 as a Landsturm and stationed in a barracks in Weimar.
 He spent the war as part of the occupying army in Ghent, where he was mainly assigned administrative tasks due to a knee injury and his short-sightedness.
-His initial enthusiasm for the war and conviction of its legitimacy changed over the course of the war and after the death of several friends.
-He realized how senseless and contradictory the war was when he met up with Belgian friends while soldiers from both countries were killing each other on the western front.
+His conviction of the war's legitimacy and his initial enthusiasm for it changed over the course of the war and after the death of several friends.
+He realised how senseless and contradictory the war was when he met up with Belgian friends at the same time as soldiers from Germany and Belgium were killing each other on the Western Front.